pawaclawczyk/scalp/README.md

 ## Scalp\Utils
 ### Delayed
-The `Delayed` type represents represents a postponed computation.
+The `Delayed` type represents a postponed computation.
 It is created from a callable -- the computation and its run arguments.
 The `Delayed` type is callable type, when called it executes the postponed computation.
 In order to create delayed computation use factory method `dalay(callable $f, ...$args)`.